rikosintie/CookBook/Aruba/AOS-CX/Bash.md

 ```

 **What to do**</br>
 You can mount a USB flash drive and copy files to the shell.
-I you create your gold images and save them to a USB flash drive the following will copy them to the 8325:
+I suggest that you create your gold images and save them to a USB flash drive.
+The following will copy them to the 8325:

 ```
 usb mount